-All online midterm examinations and quizs are open book and note
+All examinations are close book and note

 Final Examination: There will be a two-hour comprehensive common final exam given during final exam week (May 3 - May 8).
 The final exam will be multiple choice.
 The date and time will be announced later (For Online Sections Only - see your instructor for details about midterms and final exam).